Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell Cuts Hologic (NASDAQ:HOLX) Price Target to $80.00

-Hologic (NASDAQ:HOLX) had its target price cut by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $90.00 to $80.00 in a research report sent to investors on Thursday morning, PriceTargets.com reports.
-They currently have a buy rating on the medical equipment provider’s stock.
+Hologic (NASDAQ:HOLX) had its target price trimmed by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $90.00 to $80.00 in a research report report published on Wednesday morning, Benzinga reports.
+The firm currently has a buy rating on the medical equipment provider’s stock.

-Other equities analysts have also recently issued research reports about the company.
-SVB Leerink cut their price objective on Hologic from $94.00 to $85.00 and set an outperform rating for the company in a research report on Thursday.
-Wells Fargo & Company boosted their price objective on Hologic from $90.00 to $95.00 and gave the stock an overweight rating in a research report on Thursday, January 28th.
-Jefferies Financial Group boosted their price objective on Hologic from $106.00 to $110.00 and gave the stock a buy rating in a research report on Monday, April 5th.
-Robert W. Baird boosted their price objective on Hologic from $84.00 to $91.00 and gave the stock a buy rating in a research report on Monday, March 1st.
-Finally, BTIG Research boosted their price objective on Hologic from $84.00 to $91.00 and gave the stock a buy rating in a research report on Monday, February 22nd.
-Four research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-Hologic currently has a consensus rating of Buy and a consensus price target of $86.06.
+Several other research analysts also recently issued reports on HOLX.
+Raymond James reiterated a buy rating on shares of Hologic in a research note on Wednesday, January 6th.
+Jefferies Financial Group boosted their price objective on shares of Hologic from $106.00 to $110.00 and gave the company a buy rating in a report on Monday, April 5th.
+Citigroup decreased their price objective on shares of Hologic from $90.00 to $80.00 in a report on Thursday, April 29th.
+Zacks Investment Research cut shares of Hologic from a hold rating to a sell rating and set a $69.00 price objective for the company. in a report on Monday.
+Finally, SVB Leerink decreased their price objective on shares of Hologic from $94.00 to $85.00 and set an outperform rating for the company in a report on Thursday, April 29th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and eleven have issued a buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and a consensus target price of $85.44.

 Hologic, Inc develops, manufactures, and supplies diagnostics products, medical imaging systems, and surgical products for women's health through early detection and treatment in the United States, Europe, the Asia-Pacific, and internationally.
 It operates through four segments: Diagnostics, Breast Health, GYN Surgical, and Skeletal Health.